LuizClaudioSantos/scala-notes/readme.md

 ## Variables

-Variables can be mutable var b = 5 or inmutable val b = 5 , immutable variable are preferred in Scala.
+1. Variables can be mutable *var b = 5* or inmutable *val b = 5* , immutable variables are preferred in Scala.
+2. The type inferred, so "a" in *val a = 5* is a Integer, even more, there is no primitive in Scala, so "a" is a reference to a Integer

  ```
  object Variables {

    val a = 5
    var b = 5

  }
 ```